aptible/support/source/quickstart/go/gorilla.md

     git push aptible master

-If your app deploys successfully, a message will appear near the end of the remote output with a default VHOST:
+If your app deploys successfully, a message will appear near the end of the remote output with a default SSL/TLS endpoint:

     VHOST gorilla-quickstart.on-aptible.com provisioned.

 In this example, once the ELB provisions you could access the chat server at gorilla-quickstart.on-aptible.com.

-*Note:* Default VHOSTs are only automatically created for apps in development environments.
+*Note:* Default SSL/TLS endpoints are only automatically created for apps in development environments.

 ## 6. Additional steps for your apps